jdquerales/MilestoneProject_2/README.md

 ## Scope:

 As derived from the strategy table (Importance < Viability), I am unable to put in place everything.
-As a result, I identified what the minimum viable product is.
-This means Phase 1 should be enough to satisfy users.
+As a result, I identified what a minimum viable product is.
+This means **Stage** 1 should be enough to satisfy users.
 I will then have the opportunity to get feedback for future developments.

 Please find below the planned releases: